Min-Zer0/LinSNPGT/README.md

 1. Fill in the `config.txt` file
 	- Generally, the Software Path does not need to be changed.
  	- Project_Name: Enter your project name which will be output file prefix.
 	- RefDataSetFile: Enter your dataset corresponding to the model to be fitted.
-		- Available species and datasets are listed below, including their download links.
+		- Available species and datasets has been listed above, including their download links.
    		- The species of the RefDataSet should match your raw sequencing data.
 	- Thread_Count: Enter the number of threads available to run the program
 	- Samples_list: Fill in your raw sequencing data and their corresponding sample names.